eric1357a/SOS/README.md

 4. Use Custom Tag.
 5. Use Javabean
 7. Use session checking + login control
-10. Use EJB session bean for business logic
 11. Other skills applied

 **Functionalities and Web design**